nca1478/react-contacts-api/README.md

 -   Users Authentication Endpoints.
 -   Data and token validation through middlewares.
 -   Endpoints protected by JSON Web Token.
--   Models and Database hosted by `MongoDB Atlas`.
+-   Models and Database hosted by MongoDB Atlas.
 -   Sending notifications by email.

 ## Purpose of project